-What a quaint town with friendly people and a crazy past.
+What a quaint town with friendly people and a crazy past!
 I found a job at a motel doing laundry and housekeeping.
 (Lol, I have two degrees).
 Although I was supposed to have housing, (I was lassoed into that one).
 However, I did find a temporary room to rent a block away at a reasonable price.
-Late, I found a cute studio type bunkhouse by the upper Wind River with a whole valley of trees and wildflowers as my front yard.
+Later, I found a cute studio type bunkhouse by the upper Wind River with a whole valley of trees and wildflowers as my front yard.

 Again, I had no stove and minimal hot water.
-But Ambrosia had a huge back yard and I had permission to start a garden, which I started promptly.
+But Ambrosia loved the huge back yard and I had permission to start a garden, which I started promptly.
 I have to say that the neighbors chuckled a lot about my garden.
 I was planting in July.
 Little did they know that I was born in Wyoming and was very familiar with the short seasons and deer issues.
-Plus, I had already started the seed two months prior and had many started.
+Plus, I had already started the seed two months prior and had many starter plants.
 My fingerling potatoes were already 2 feet high.

 Although my job paid the average, I knew that tips would make up the difference.
 I was paid per room, not hourly.
 Soon after I started, the owner started adding more responsibilities.
 I do not mind that, and I am a hard worker.
 But I want paid for my work.
 Extra work included sweeping the front sidewalks, cleaning up after the sons went in and fixed the old leaking toilet, sink or shower and other chores that I did not get paid for.
 In addition, my rooms were entirely stripped of all food and tips before I entered.
 My personal joke went like: “if you are going to strip the room of food and tips, why don’t you strip the sheets and dump the garbage while you are at it?”

 Well, I feel that I have been complaining a lot in this post.
 I suppose I need to get it off my chest.
 There was so much that happened in such a short time.
 And much of it was negative.
-However, there were many positive experiences and beautiful people we met.
+However, there were many positive experiences and beautiful people in Dubois .
 As well, the countryside, mountains and wildlife was stunning.
 And let’s not forget the different cultures in the various places.